Down Payment And Closing Costs On Home Purchase

-This BLOG On Requirements Of Down Payment And Closing Costs On Home Purchase Was UPDATED On September 28th, 2017
+This BLOG On Down Payment And Closing Costs On Home Purchase Was UPDATED And PUBLISHED On October 3rd, 2019

-Many first time home buyers are very concerned on how much money they would need to save in order to be qualified to be able to purchase their new home.
+Many first time home buyers are very concerned about how much money they would need to save in order to be qualified to be able to purchase their new home.

-Mortgage Loan Programs And Minimum Required Down Payment And Closing Costs
+Mortgage Loan Programs And Minimum Down Payment And Closing Costs

 CONVENTIONAL MORTGAGE LOANS

 There are 3% down payment conventional mortgage loan programs and 5% conventional mortgage loan programs.

 - The 3% down payment conventional loans is available to first time home buyers

 - Fannie Mae/Freddie Mac defines first time home buyers as those who did not have ownership in a home in past three years